Card counting has been around since the 1950s. But wasn’t popularised as a method of beating the Blackjack table until

 This is a positive outcome for you, the player.
 Because of that, you now have a greater advantage than the house.
 Which makes it more likely that you will win this hand.

 The only way that you will get good at this is by practice.
-We recommend that you do this on a ‘play for fun’ table which won’t cost you anything.
-You can also use a deck of cards and count them one by one as you turn them over.
+We recommend doing this on a ‘play for fun’ table, which won’t cost you anything.
+You can also use a deck of cards and count them individually as you turn them over.
 Practice makes perfect!

 You can also check out this card-counting video from expert Mike Aponte.
 He is a former member of the infamous MIT Blackjack Team and will take you through the complicated process of counting cards.